gardener/landscaper/docs/development/dep-lib-extension-hooks.md

 - If exactly one hook result is non-nil, the result will be a copy of this hook result.
 - Otherwise:
   - `AbortReconcile` is ORed and will thus result to `true` if any of the hook results has it set to this.
+	  - For `DuringResponsibilityCheck` and `ShouldReconcile` hooks, `AbortReconcile` is ANDed instead.
+The reason for this is that both hook types are special and setting `AbortReconcile` to `false` is meant to enforce continuation.
   - `ReconcileResult.Requeue` will also be ORed.
   - `ReconcileResult.RequeueAfter` will be set to the smallest value greater than zero which is found among the hook results.
     - If `ReconcileResult.Requeue` is `true`, it will be set to zero instead to enforce an immediate requeue.